EHB-MCT/portfolio-second-chance-CasdeBruijnEHB/README.md

 ```
 Sometimes the deployment, especially connecting with the database, runs a little slower on Docker which could make fetching favorites a bit slower.
 Refresh your browser if it takes too long!

+## Usage
+- Frontend can be visited at http://localhost:3000/
+- Backend can be visited at http://localhost:3001/

 ## Technology